goodekat/LIME-research-journals/README.md

   - adding a random noise variable to the model to see if LIME ever chooses it as an important variable
-  - is it okay if I change the repo name to “lime-research”?
   - can I remove some of the sources from the references file that I am not going to use?
-  - I finished writing and editing the introduction - what do you think?

 ## To Do List